NovaIAs/NovaIA/README.md

 **A contagem de arquivos e linhas de código foi revisada em 15/12/2023.
 Dependendo da data em que você acessar, pode haver ainda mais informações empolgantes à sua espera!**

+Attention English speakers, get ready for an exciting announcement: soon, the codes and explanations within NovaIA will also be available in English!
+We understand the importance of accessibility and inclusion, and we're working diligently to open the doors of this spectacular universe of AI-generated codes and discoveries to a broader audience.
+Stay tuned for more updates as we expand our services to cater to the English-speaking community.

 **Desenvolvido por: Angelo Gabriel, Miriã Rodrigues, Julia Lopes e Alex Ícaro**